vevake/deep-qa/README.md

 #Deployment - with Question Classifier
 Download the pre-trained Question Classification models from [here](https://drive.google.com/open?id=0B11zdsTNhzfGcDVXYmkwNXBST28).
+The folder contains the data and the pre-trained question classifier models.
+It contains four folders namely data, TREC, MS and MT.
+QC_models/data - contains the data used to train question classifier models QC_models/TREC - contains pre-trained model trained on TREC data only QC_models/MS - contains pre-trained model trained on MS data only QC_models/MT - contains pre-trained model trained using multitask learning

 The question classifier contains a different vocabulary and embedding, but since the input is already passed as the vocab_index and not as word in the previous model, we convert the embedding of the classifier to match the vocabulary of the existing system.